Massive cable deal would make Comcast too powerful for some

 NEGOTIATING BEHEMOTH

-Wall Street analysts said the deal would give Comcast a stronger hand in negotiations with content providers such as Walt Disney Co (DIS.N), CBS Corp (CBS.N) and Fox (FOXA.O).
+Wall Street analysts said the deal would give Comcast a stronger hand in negotiations with content providers such as Walt Disney Co, CBS Corp and Fox.
 Media companies collectively receive billions of dollars a year from pay TV operators for their programming.

 "Content providers would face a negotiating behemoth with close to 30 million subscribers that, oh by the way, is vertically integrated with a direct competitor (NBC Universal)," Moffett Nathanson analyst Craig Moffett said in a note to clients.
 "Expect them to complain vehemently."